-Hermann Hall, Room 201 312.567.8968 acaps@iit.edu iit.edu/acaps
+Hermann Hall, Room 110 312.567.8968 acaps@iit.edu iit.edu/acaps

 Access, Card, and Parking Services (ACaPS) is the home of the HawkCard.
 The HawkCard is the photo identification card for Illinois Tech students, faculty, and staff.
 It also grants access to buildings, parking lots, computer labs, Keating Sports Center, library services, resident meal plans, and TechCash balances.
-Students can check their meal plan balances, add TechCash, and report their HawkCard lost online via MyHawkCard.
+Students can submit their ID photo online, check their meal plan balances, add TechCash, and report their HawkCard lost via MyHawkCard.
 Parking permits are available for purchase online via MyParking.
-Visit the ACaPS Office in Hermann Hall, Room 201 or contact the team at 312.567.8968 or acaps@iit.edu with any questions.
+Contact the ACaPS team at 312.567.8968 or acaps@iit.edu with any questions.